 |Botanical Name||Chamaerops humilis|

-|Common Name||European fan palm, Mediterranean fan palm, Mediterranean dwarf palm|
+|Common Names||European fan palm, Mediterranean fan palm, Mediterranean dwarf palm|

-|Soil Type||Rich, moist, well-drained|
+|Soil Type||Loamy, moist, well-drained|

 Temperature and Humidity

 Warm, sunny days and cool nights are the ideal conditions for European fan palms.
 However, as one of the most adaptable species of palms, they can withstand both extreme heat and extreme cold.
 Moreover, European fan palms are happy in average outdoor humidity levels, but they might require extra humidity when grown indoors.
 Setting the pot on a tray filled with water and pebbles can raise humidity around the plant.

 European fan palms appreciate regular fertilizing throughout the growing season.
 Use a slow-release fertilizer meant for palms from spring to fall, following label instructions.